ArchiUkr/RPG/README.md

-<h1 align="center">Witch Quest</a>
+<h1 align="center">Warrior Queen</a>

 <h3 align="center">About the game</h3>

-Warrior Queen" is a fantasy RPG game that follows the journey of a powerful war girl, the main character.
+"Warrior Queen" is a fantasy RPG game that follows the journey of a powerful war girl, the main character.
 As the leader of her people, she must navigate the dangerous and ever-changing political landscape of the fantasy realm, using her strength, wit and powerful magical abilities to unite her people and defeat their enemies.
 Throughout the game, the player will encounter a variety of NPCs,.